raphaelahrens/doto/README.md

-doto
+# doto

-====
+*This is not production ready*

-Done!Tools are a colection of tools to manage task, appointment and anything time related.
+Done!Tools is a collection of tools to manage tasks, appointments and anything self management related.